Mao Zedong: Split from Soviet Union

+Third Front

+After the Great Leap Forward, China's leadership slowed the pace of industrialization.
+It invested more on in China's coastal regions and focused on the production of consumer goods.
+Preliminary drafts of the Third Five Year Plan contained no provision for developing large scale industry in China's interior.
+After an April 1964 General Staff report concluded that the concentration of China's industry in its major coastal cities made it vulnerable to attack by foreign powers, Mao argued for the development of basic industry and national defense industry in protected locations in China's interior.
+Although other key leaders did not initially support the idea, the 2 August 1964 Gulf of Tonkin incident increased fears of a potential invasion by the United States and crystallized support for Mao's industrialization proposal, which came to be known as the Third Front.
+Following the Gulf of Tonkin incident, Mao's own concerns of invasion by the United States increased.
+He wrote to central cadres, "A war is going to break out.
+I need to reconsider my actions" and pushed even harder for the creation of the Third Front.

+The secretive Third Front construction involved massive projects including extensive railroad infrastructure like the Chengdu–Kunming line, aerospace industry including satellite launch facilities, and steel production industry including Panzhihua Iron and Steel.

+Development of the Third Front slowed in 1966, but accelerated again after the Sino-Soviet border conflict at Zhenbao Island, which increased the perceived risk of Soviet Invasion.
+Third Front construction again decreased after United States President Richard Nixon's 1972 visit to China and the resulting rapprochement between the United States and China.
+When Reform and Opening up began after Mao's death, China began to wind down Third Front projects.
+Through distributing infrastructure, state investment, and human talent through the country, the Third Front mitigated regional disparities and ultimately contributed to favorable conditions for later market development.

-Great Proletarian Cultural Revolution
+Cultural Revolution

 During the early 1960s, Mao became concerned with the nature of post-1959 China.
-He saw that the revolution and Great Leap Forward had replaced the old ruling elite with a new one.
+He saw that the old ruling elite was replaced by a new one.
 He was concerned that those in power were becoming estranged from the people they were to serve.
 Mao believed that a revolution of culture would unseat and unsettle the "ruling class" and keep China in a state of "continuous revolution" that, theoretically, would serve the interests of the majority, rather than a tiny and privileged elite.
-State Chairman Liu Shaoqi and General Secretary Deng Xiaoping favoured the idea that Mao be removed from actual power as China's head of state and government but maintain his ceremonial and symbolic role as Chairman of the Chinese Communist Party, with the party upholding all of his positive contributions to the revolution.
-They attempted to marginalise Mao by taking control of economic policy and asserting themselves politically as well.
-Many claim that Mao responded to Liu and Deng's movements by launching the Great Proletarian Cultural Revolution in 1966.
-Some scholars, such as Mobo Gao, claim the case for this is overstated.
-Others, such as Frank Dikötter, hold that Mao launched the Cultural Revolution to wreak revenge on those who had dared to challenge him over the Great Leap Forward.

-The Cultural Revolution led to the destruction of much of China's traditional cultural heritage and the imprisonment of a huge number of Chinese citizens, as well as the creation of general economic and social chaos in the country.
-Millions of lives were ruined during this period, as the Cultural Revolution pierced into every part of Chinese life, depicted by such Chinese films as To Live, The Blue Kite and Farewell My Concubine.
+The Cultural Revolution led to the destruction of much of China's traditional cultural heritage and the imprisonment of many Chinese citizens, as well as the creation of chaos in the country.
+Millions of lives were ruined, as the Cultural Revolution pierced into Chinese life.
 It is estimated that hundreds of thousands of people, perhaps millions, perished in the violence of the Cultural Revolution.
 This included prominent figures such as Liu Shaoqi.

-When Mao was informed of such losses, particularly that people had been driven to suicide, he is alleged to have commented: "People who try to commit suicide—don't attempt to save them! ...
-China is such a populous nation, it is not as if we cannot do without a few people."
-The authorities allowed the Red Guards to abuse and kill opponents of the regime.
-Said Xie Fuzhi, national police chief: "Don't say it is wrong of them to beat up bad persons: if in anger they beat someone to death, then so be it."
-In August and September 1966, there were a reported 1,772 people murdered by the Red Guards in Beijing alone.